- Experience the Moët & Chandon and Perrier Jouët on the "Avenue of Champagne"

 Day 6: Drive from Colmar to Annecy

 Pick up a rental car this morning to make your way to Annecy.
-The drive takes roughly 4 hours along any of the multiple routes you can choose to deliver you to the picturesque blue lake and surrounding city.
+The drive takes roughly four hours along any of the multiple routes you can choose to deliver you to the picturesque blue lake and surrounding city.

 As you approach the city, you'll pass locals and travelers alike enjoying the towns stunning natural surroundings by bike, canoe, and even parapentes.
 After checking in to your hotel, leave your car to explore the Old Town on foot.
 The colorful 16th- and 17th-century buildings are home to restaurants, bakeries, and boutiques, and as you wander past the many canals running through the streets, you'll see why the town is called the Venice of the Alps.